nchenderson/HDS629notes/docs/02-MissingData.md

 # Missing Data and Multiple Imputation {#missing-data}

-* The book "Flexible Imputation of Missing Data" is a resource you also might find useful, and it is available online at: https://stefvanbuuren.name/fimd/
+* The book "Flexible Imputation of Missing Data" is a resource you also might find useful.
+It is available online at: https://stefvanbuuren.name/fimd/

 ## Missing Data in R and "Direct Approaches" for Handling Missing Data